X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim12alphablending.md

 ![Alpha Blending](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-12AlphaBlending1.jpg?raw=true)

 That will be all!
-With a 3D scene, our plane and some targets we can aim at and destroy, this is starting to look as a game.
+With a 3D scene, our plane and some targets we can aim at and destroy, this is starting to look like a game.
 Let’s do something about that background.

 ## Exercises